JoaoDiasUM/SwordTest/README.md

 For the purpose of an offline functionality Room was used to combine the save the current information and update as necessary when changes happen or an item is updated, this update happens when the app starts as the data must reflect the current status at all times. <br>

 ## Limitations
-Api request for the list always returns a new list, so that list is always added to the database not updating the previous one.
+Api request for the list always returns a new list, so that list is always added to the database not updating the previous one.  <br>
-Cats each only have one breed, so options to display breed variants information was not possible.
+Cats each only have one breed, so options to display breed variants information was not possible.  <br>

 ## Considerations
-Considered adding a loading effect to some transitions.
+Considered adding a loading effect to some transitions. <br>
-Improved UI styling, improving app theme.
+Improved UI styling, improving app theme. <br>